doomvox/raku-study/notes/meeting_2021mar28.md

                         ]*              # 0-many of those.
 Greedy or non-greedy both work?
                     ) }  # end capture, end regex
                     ```

+                    1. I think instead of this:

+                        probably want this:

         2.  raku regex's care about trailing whitespace when using $